Smurfette principle: Observations

 In 2011, Pollitt discussed her term again in The Atlantic.
 She said that the issue is still highly prevalent in the current media.
-She specifically cited the feature film, Super 8 (popular at that time), which had only one female main character (played by Elle Fanning).
+She specifically cited the feature film, Super 8 (2011), which had only one female main character (played by Elle Fanning).
 Also at this time, she extended the principle to include television networks.
 The only major female anchor in the MSNBC lineup in 2011, according to Pollitt, was Rachel Maddow.
 She commented, "It's quite remarkable that there's only this one woman, and it's never equal."

 This phenomenon has not disappeared by any means, making many appearances in popular literature and discourse.
 Journalists complain that major blockbusters often include only one female, and this trend is not fading anytime soon.
 This is visible in ensemble movie posters, like with Ocean's Eleven, The Matrix, and Star Wars, among many others.
 New York Magazine compiled all lines spoken by women in the original Star Wars trilogy other than Princess Leia, which constitute a mere 63 seconds of dialogue during the total series run time of nearly seven hours (23,160 seconds).
 Steve Rose looks at Eleven's situation in the TV show Stranger Things, where she is essentially replaced (while on her own adventures) by Max, another young girl, who is also teased, then "lusted after", another common reaction to a lone female character.
 The "Smurfette", or sole female cast member, has been understood to typically have a stereotypical role of a romantic partner, a “brooding badass,” or exists to deflate the tension of an all-male cast.

 As a result of the discontent about the lack of women, a new pattern has emerged, of “gender-inversion,” resulting in versions of existing media franchises with lead casts of exclusively female actresses, like Ocean's 8 and Ghostbusters.

 The Geena Davis Institute on Gender in Media found that only “10% of all films have a gender balanced cast,” thus reinforcing the existence of the lack of fair female representation, i.e. the Smurfette Principle.

 In an article and video for Bitch Magazine, Anita Sarkeesian asserts that the tendency of media from the 1980s and 1990s—which typically adhere to this principle—continuously being remade results in the recurrence of this issue, creating an ongoing cycle.
 She also called on the film industry to include more female characters, or even a female-dominated cast, and pass the Bechdel test, stating that after these are kept in mind and actually accomplished, meaningful diversity will be possible.